protofire/blockchain-learning-path/README.md

   2. Watch [What are Digital Signatures and How Do They Work?](https://www.youtube.com/watch?v=JR4_RBb8A9Q) (Est. time: 3 minutes)
 - Cryptographic hashing
   1. Watch [What is Hashing on the Blockchain?](https://www.youtube.com/watch?v=IGSB9zoSx70) (Est. time: 5 minutes)
+  2. Read [What is Hashing?]https://blockgeeks.com/guides/what-is-hashing/).
+(Est. time: 10 minutes)
-  2. Read [What is Hashing in Blockchain?](https://learn.bybit.com/blockchain/what-is-hashing-in-blockchain/).
+  3. Read [What is Hashing in Blockchain?](https://learn.bybit.com/blockchain/what-is-hashing-in-blockchain/).
 (Est. time: 9 minutes)

 ## Blockchain